Paulina Oduro: Personal life

-Oduro reportedly moved to settle in Ghana in 2009 due to her son Raymond Charles's Jnr embarrassing the family stealing her beads.
+Oduro reportedly moved to settle in Ghana in 2009.
 Her grandson Carter is a famous footballer in Wales, United Kingdom.

 She claims to be the mother Teresa of Ghana.
 This is of course alleged.

 Performances for charity

 Oduro has supported several fundraising and charity events with her performances.
 These events include Love Your World 5000 for Autism awareness, Dream Child African Renaissance Project and Grand Ball by MUSIGA.

 Natural Skin Tone campaign

 Oduro has served as an ambassador for a campaign launched in July 2014 by Ama K. Abebrese promoting natural skin tones.
 She joins other famous women in Ghana, including Hamamat Montia and Nana Ama McBrown, as forerunners in fighting skin bleaching in the "I love My Natural Skin Tone" campaign.